Bariba

 - Interpreter Notes

-- Interpreters should be culturally sensitive and familiar with Bariba customs to ensure effective communication.
+- Interpreters should be familiar with Bariba cultural nuances and respectful communication styles.

 - Documentation Traditions